canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/install-irc-server/install-irc-server.md

 ---
 id: tutorial-irc-server
-summary: Learn how to install and configure an InspIRCd IRC server. this is for more advanced users comfortable with the command line.
+summary: Learn how to install, configure and run the fantastic InspIRCd IRC server from the latest source code.
 categories: server
-status: draft
+status: published
-tags: irc, InspIRCd, chat, server, guide, tutorial
+tags: irc, InspIRCd, chat, server, guide, tutorial, hide
-difficulty: 3
+difficulty: 4
-published: 2017-12-03
+published: 2018-02-02
 feedback-url: https://github.com/canonical-websites/tutorials.ubuntu.com/issues
 author: Varun Patel <varun-patel@live.com>

 ---
-#Set up an IRC Server Using InspIRCd

-##Overview
+# Run your own IRC server

+## Overview
 Duration: 2:00

-In this tutorial, you will learn now to install an Internet Relay Chat server onto your existing Ubuntu installation.
-This tutorial is recommended for users who are comfortable with using the terminal.
+Despite modern alternatives like Slack, the ancient *[IRC][irc-info]* is still hugely popular as an online interactive chat platform.

+This may be because there are IRC clients for almost every operating system and device, from the Commodore Amiga to your smartphone, and the technology behind IRC is reassuringly simplistic - it really is just raw text and a few control characters being bumped around the network.

+Online servers, such as those offered by [Freenode][freenode], are wonderful for both public and private channels.
+But it's equally easy to run your own private IRC server, giving you complete control over your data, logs and configuration settings whilst avoiding all the risks and frustrations of dealing with IRC spammers and bots.

-Over the course of this tutorial, we will install dependencies for InspIRCd, download the latest version from GitHub, install the program and learn how to run it.
+In this tutorial, we'll cover installing the [InspIRCd][inspircd] IRC server on Ubuntu, from installing its dependencies and building the latest version from GitHub, to configuration and execution.

-###What you'll learn
+### What you'll learn

 * How to prepare your environment for the installation of InspIRCd
-* How to install InspIRCd from GitHub
+* How to build and install InspIRCd from GitHub
-* How to Run InspIRCd
+* How to start your first InspIRCd server
-* How to Start your first InspIRCd Server
+* How to configure InspIRCd

 ### What you'll need

-* A computer running Ubuntu 14.04 Trusty Tahr or above
+* A computer running Ubuntu 16.04 LTS (Xenial) or later
-* The `git` command line client (can be installed using `sudo apt-get install git` in terminal)
-* Updated apt packages `sudo apt-get update`
+* A network connection

+positive
+: This tutorial is recommended for users who are comfortable using the terminal.

 Survey
 : How will you use this tutorial?